getify/You-Dont-Know-JS/scope & closures/ch4.md

 # You Don't Know JS: Scope & Closures
 # Chapter 4: Hoisting

-By now in this book, you should be fairly comfortable with the idea of scope, and how variables are attached to different levels of scope depending on where and how they are declared.
+By now, you should be fairly comfortable with the idea of scope, and how variables are attached to different levels of scope depending on where and how they are declared.
 Both function scope and block scope behave by the same rules in this regard: any variable declared within a scope is attached to that scope.

 But there's a subtle detail of how scope attachment works with declarations that appear in various locations within a scope, and that detail is what we will examine here.